-As a distance learning student in the IQ program, your course lectures, class discussions, and learning materials will be delivered via Blackboard Course Content Management Software and the Wimba Live Classroom technology.
-Course lecture presentations are accompanied by audio capabilities to enhance the learning experience.
-Each course has its own web site that will be an important guide for you throughout the semester.
-Whether you take your classes remotely or in person at a scheduled time, you are considered a regular member of the IQ program and must fulfill the same requirements on the same UALR academic schedule as the on-campus student.
-Instructors do have the option of altering requirements for distance learning students, but the courses will be the same in terms of content and rigor.
+Whether you take your classes remotely or in person at a scheduled time, you are considered a regular member of the IQ program and must fulfill the same curriculum requirements as an on-campus student.
+Instructors do have the option of altering requirements for distance learning students, but the course will otherwise be the same in terms of its content and rigor.

 Please keep the following important items in mind: